 To determine line of sight the hex side of the firing unit must be able to draw a straight line to the hex side of the targeted units without crossing terrain that blocks line of sight.
 All terrain overlays that sit on the map block line of sight if located between units.
 (See example 1 and 2).
 Fog of war markers with the "blocks line of sight" icon also block line of sight.

 If the hex containing the firing unit has terrain that blocks line of sight then you may not trace line of sight through that hex, only from the edge the firing unit is sitting on.
 If the hex containing the target unit(s) has terrain that blocks line of sight then you may not trace line of sight through that hex, only to the hexside containing the target(s).
 (See example 1).
+Example 1: The yellow and blue unit have LoS at each other.
+The red and the black unit have LoS at each other.
+All other LoS are blocked by the forest.

 HIGHER ELEVATION Hills and the one or more crests that sit atop them are higher elevation.
 Whereas other line of sight blocking terrain is treated as a dense cluster that completely blocks line of sight, a hill or crest is open.
 Units on higher elevation can trace line of sight or be traced across the rest of their hill or crest.
 (See examples 2 and 3).
 Units on a hill or crest enjoy an upshift when they fire; if infantry or weapon team they also receive a downshift when they are fired upon.